 RETENTION AND DISPOSAL OF PERSONAL INFORMATION

-At LMC, the length of time we retain information varies, depending on the product or service and the nature of the information.
+The length of time that we retain information varies, depending on the product or service and the nature of the information.
 This period may extend beyond the end of a person’s relationship with us.
 Where possible, LMC keeps Personal Information only as long as it is required for the reasons it was collected.

 Currently, the principal places in which LMC holds Personal Information are in the cities in which LMC has offices and nearby municipalities where off-site storage facilities may be located, or, in instances where LMC uses third-party contractors to provide services to you (e.g. physicians who perform independent medical evaluations, or nurses who perform paramedical examinations), at such premises for those third-party contractors.

 When your Personal Information is no longer required for LMC’s purposes, we have procedures to destroy, delete, erase or convert it into an anonymous form.